-In addition to the Board, and SLT, FFMC's governance framework includes two committees to guide corporate decision-making.
+In addition to the Board, FFMC's governance framework includes two committees to guide corporate decision-making.

 The Governance Committee is a committee of the Board with specific responsibility for assisting the Board in its oversight duties by evaluating and recommending to the Board corporate governance practices applicable to the Corporation.
-The Governance Committee also has the responsibility for ensuring that FFMC management has established appropriate policies and procedures, that they follow appropriate and best practices, respect the spirit and intent of relevant Government guidance and goals, and comply with applicable legislation.
+The Governance Committee is also responsible to assist the Board in ensuring that FFMC management has established appropriate policies and procedures, that they follow appropriate and best practices, respect the spirit and intent of relevant Government guidance and goals, and comply with applicable legislation.
 The Committee also leads the Board in its review and assessment of the Board's performance.